IVF

 Embryo Testing and Freezing

-When an abnormal embryo is identified, this test tells us whether that error came from the egg, the sperm, or even both – incredibly helpful information when creating your future treatment plans.
+When an abnormal embryo is identified, testing tells us whether that error came from the egg, the sperm, or even both.
 Every embryo that has been biopsied will then be frozen using an ultra-rapid process called vitrification.

 Frozen Embryo Transfer (FET)